bartengine27/hostr/README.md

 :fire: Obviously, none of the `env` files belongs in your repo.

-Your `env` file should at least contain:
+Your `env` file should at least contain your public key to connect with ssh to the VMs:

 ```bash
 #!/bin/bash